Uvesh-patel/philosophy-of-perception/README.md

 ## Course Overview

 This repository hosts the weekly slide decks for the “Philosophy of Perception” course (A002894), offered in the 2024/2025 academic session at the University of Messina.
-Each PDF is uploaded as soon as it’s finalized and reflects the latest material covered in lectures and labs.

 ## Learning Objectives